AdobeDocs/analytics.en/help/technotes/ga-to-aa/reports/audience-reports.md

 The flow report is available on both platforms.
 To create a flow report:

 1. Click the visualizations icon on the left, and drag a Flow visualization onto the workspace above the freeform table
+2. Locate the `Pages` dimension, then click the Arrow icon to reveal page values.
+Dimension values are colored yellow.
-2. Click the Components icon on the left, then drag the `Pages` dimension into the space labeled 'Dimension or item' in the center
+3. Locate the desired page value to start with, and drag it into the space labeled 'Dimension or item' in the center
-3. This flow report is interactive.
+4. This flow report is interactive.
 Click any of the values to expand the flows to subsequent or previous pages.
+Use the right-click menu to expand or collapse columns.